Ro45CR7zz/AlienHunterr/README.md

 ## 🎮 How to Playy

 1. Open the game in your browser.
-2. Wait for the aliens to pop up randomly.
+2. Wait for the aliens to pop up randomlyy.
 3. Click on them as fast as you can before they disappear.
 4. Try to beat your high score!